cozzbie/nestify/README.md

 ## TASK ONE

-A small CLI parser built with ❤ with [Nodejs](https://nodejs.org/en/).
+A small JSON parser built with ❤ with [Nodejs](https://nodejs.org/en/) based on rules loosly seen in the dumps files between the input and the output json files.

 `nestify <nest1> <nest2> <nest3>`